Diagnostic Imaging Department

 Accredited by the American College of Radiology (ACR) and Non-Invasive Vascular (NIV)-accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL), Grand View Hospital staff offers a full array of routine and emergent procedures, from a routine fetal profile to the location of arterial clots.

-At Grand View Hospital, we offer not only diagnostic procedures, but therapeutic procedures as well.
+At Grand View Health, we offer not only diagnostic procedures, but therapeutic procedures as well.
 Board-certified radiologists utilize advanced imaging technology to treat many conditions that previously required surgery.

 To make an appointment, please call the GVH central scheduling office at 215-453-4100, or toll-free at 866-273-0924.